omotola-digitalinfuzion/sdk-samples/README.md

-This contains a set of basic applications that can be deployed to the BSVE Ecosystem.
+This is a set of basic sample applications that can be deployed to the BSVE Ecosystem.
-The applications demonstrate the appropriate app structure for deployments.